A Complete Guide to Conversion of Company

 OPC or One Person Company to Private Limited Company Conversion

-The regulations and procedures for converting an OPC into a Private Limited Company are repealed by Section 18 of the Companies Act, 2013, and the Provisions of Companies Incorporation Rules of 2014.
-It won’t have an impact on the OPC’s assets, liabilities, other debts, commitments made, or any ongoing or existing contracts.
+Section 18 of the Companies Act, 2013, and the Provisions of the Companies Incorporation Rules of 2014 repeal the regulations and procedures for converting an OPC into a private limited company.
+This change will not impact the OPC’s assets, liabilities, other debts, commitments made, or any ongoing or existing contracts.

 LLP or Limited Liability Partnership to Private Limited Company Conversion

 Many companies that began in India as Limited Liability Partnerships (LLPs) are now willing to change their status to a private limited company in order to take advantage of the benefits that a Private Limited Company has.
 The simplicity of injecting equity money is the most notable of them all.
-According to the provisions of Section 366 of Companies Act of 2013 and the Firm (Authorized to Register) Rules of 2014, an LLP may be changed into a Private Limited Company.
+According to the provisions of Section 366 of the Companies Act of 2013 and the Firm (Authorized to Register) Rules of 2014, an LLP may be changed into a Private Limited Company.

 Private Limited Company to Public Limited Company Conversion